DomBurf/WebRequestor/README.md

 Example usage

-WebRequestor request = new WebRequestor("http://www.myRequestDomain.com","POST“key1=value1&key2=value2”);
+WebRequestor request = new WebRequestor("http://www.myRequestDomain.com", "POST“, "key1=value1&key2=value2”);
 Console.WriteLine(request.GetResponse());

 An example class is included in the project.
 This can be found in the class file ExampleClientCode.cs